 Content Marketing Specialist, teasing everyone into taking cute pictures for Instagram.
 Discovering the tech world bit by bit, and writing it all down on the agency's blog.
 Enthusiastic about everything visual.
 And sweets and dogs.

-As a full-stack mobile development agency, we were delighted to be a part of MK4IT, the only conference in Romania focused on the specifics of marketing IT products and services.
-We spent an entire day side by side fellow specialists in the business discussing, debating, and learning what marketing in this ever-evolving industry is all about.
+As a full-stack mobile app development agency, we were delighted to be a part of MK4IT, the only conference in Romania focused on the specifics of marketing IT products and services.
+We spent an entire day side by side fellow specialists in the business discussing, debating, and learning what product marketing in the ever-evolving IT industry is all about.

 We were part of the Product Marketing panel, represented by our CEO, Gabriel Dombri.
-We shared our insights on the particularities of marketing mobile apps and were happy to discuss the reasoning behind our golden rule when it comes to product marketing: the outset of any product should be the solution to a specific, real and current problem.
+We shared our insights on the particularities of marketing mobile apps and were happy to discuss the reasoning behind our golden rule when it comes to product marketing: the outset of any product should be the solution to a specific problem.

 And you know what else was clearly stated by all the speakers in the Product Marketing panel?